How can I arrange a visit to the campus?

 Whom can I contact at Penn State Lehigh Valley to discuss services for disabilities?

 Penn State is committed to providing access to a quality education for students, including those with documented disabilities.
 The campus disability coordinator is Linda Rumfield, she can be reached at 610-285-5124.

-How does my student find out if he or she is eligible for financial aid?
+How do I find out if I am eligible for financial aid?

-To be considered for student aid, all Penn State students must complete the Free Application for Federal Student Aid (FAFSA).
-This is the only financial aid application Penn State requires.
+To be considered for student aid, all Penn State students must complete the Free Application for Federal Student Aid (FAFSA) at Studentaid.gov.
+This is the only financial aid application Penn State recommends.

-Penn State recommends that first-year students submit the Free Application for Federal Student Aid (FAFSA) by February 15 for maximum consideration of all student aid programs.
-Returning and transfer students should submit a FAFSA renewal by April 15.
+If you are a first-year student, we recommend that you submit the Free Application for Federal Student Aid (FAFSA) by December 1 for maximum consideration of all student aid programs.

 My student is taking college courses with a local college/university.
 Will they transfer to Penn State?